 Systems crawl domains, marketplaces, and forums to find:

-The OECD’s global research has revealed that counterfeit products have the potential to travel across several countries and platforms before they get to the end-users; thus, this broad view is indispensable.
+The OECD’s global research has revealed that counterfeit products can travel across several countries and platforms before reaching end users; thus, this broad view is indispensable.

 Algorithms determine scores for situations based on the following:

-By using pre-built platform integrations, the removal of counterfeit goods, fake domains, and malicious ads can be done quickly; thus, the time window for customer exposure is minimized.
+By using pre-built platform integrations, the removal of counterfeit goods, fake domains, and malicious ads can be done quickly, thereby minimizing the time window for customer exposure.

 Since perpetrators are in different time zones, there is a need for continuous coverage.
 Automated monitoring is always on, even when local teams are taking a break.

-Case systems keep the records of the evidence, monitor the actions, and indicate the results.
+Case systems keep records of evidence, monitor actions, and indicate results.
 In the long run, they help to understand which brand image protection strategies and solutions work best.

 Case systems store evidence, track actions, and show outcomes.
 Over time, they reveal which brand protection solutions and solutions are most effective.